 The PDF below shows how to break-down a Top Sirloin from NAMP 184.
 Click on the image to download it.

-In this video Donald Russell’s Head Butcher Mark describes the preparation of the ‘Big Four’ beef steaks – Fillet steak, Sirloin steak, Ribeye steak and Rump steak.
+In this video Donald Russell’s Head Butcher David describes the preparation of the ‘Big Four’ beef steaks – Fillet steak, Sirloin steak, Ribeye steak and Rump steak.
 In this video the Rump portion contains the Top Sirloin.
-Fabrication of the Top Sirloin starts at 4:40.

 Comments from before Site Migration